 “Divine” means pertaining to God.
 Peter here references the power related to God.
 “Divine” speaks of the attributes of God.
 It is God seen from the standpoint of His characteristics.
 “Divine” then is all that bears the stamp of God.
 It is what God is and especially what proceeds from Him.
 Here Peter sees God, particularly from the attribute of power.
 Divine, then, means the manifested presence of God.
 It is the bloom of His character, His glory (Jn 1:14,18).

 In the previous verse, Peter summons Christians to gain a “full knowledge” of God.
 In this verse, we now come to understand what he means.
 God is a God of power.
 That power is available to us.
 We have the possibility to address our problems beyond operation bootstraps.

 The word “power” here is inherent and refers to God’s innate potency.
-We enjoy the built-in power to live the Christian life.
+We enjoy His built-in power to live the Christian life.
 God guarantees us the ability to live in His strength.
-God makes it possible for us to win.
+He makes it possible for us to win.

 There is a relationship between God’s power and the benefits of the Christian life.

 The relationship between the believer and God is direct when it comes to living the Christian life.
 God’s power, His omnipotent power, is available to us for whatever we face in life.